 Food safety is important to lower the incidence of foodborne illness by strengthening food safety and traceability throughout the food supply chain, from paddock to plate.
-Handwashing remains an important part of food safety at all food businesses and also helps to prevent the spread of Covid 19 and other infectious diseases.
+Handwashing remains an important part of food safety at all food businesses and also helps to prevent the spread of infectious diseases.
 The Shire’s Environmental Health Team has prepared a short handwashing video for food businesses and community groups that serve food.

 In Victoria it is illegal to sell food from an unregistered premises.
 Food premises and vehicles must comply with the Food Act 1984 and Food Safety Australia New Zealand Food Safety Standards.
 Download a copy of the relevant standards:

 The Shire's Environmental Health team is responsible for the registration of all food businesses within the Shire and ensuring businesses and organisations alike adhere to the food business requirements.

 Food businesses and organisations are classified into risk categories that determine their requirements.
 Learn more in our Food Business Risk Categories section.
 All registered Class 1 and scheduled Class 2 food businesses must follow a Food Safety Program.
 The State Government has recently introduced changes to the Food Act which may affect the risk classification and Food Safety Program requirements for your proposed food business.
 Further information is on the Food Safety Victoria web site for further at Changes to food business classifications and regulations | health.vic.gov.au.

 If you're having trouble finding what you need here, you can contact our Environmental Health Team on 5950 1373 or contact the team online.

 Food Allergen Management for Businesses and Community Groups(DOC, 148KB)

 Food Labelling for Food Businesses and Community Groups(DOC, 81KB)

 Food Safety Guidelines for Reusable Food Containers Fact File(PDF, 658KB)